Old South Church

 Old South Church (also known as New Old South Church or Third Church), is a historic United Church of Christ congregation in Boston, Massachusetts, first organized in 1669.
-Its present building at 645 Boylston Street was designed in the Gothic Revival style by Charles Amos Cummings and Willard T. Sears, completed in 1873, and amplified by the architects Allen & Collens between 1935–1937.
-The church, which was built on newly filled land in the Back Bay section of Boston, is located at 645 Boylston Street on Copley Square.
+Its present building at 645 Boylston Street in Copley Square, built on newly filled land in the Back Bay section of Boston, was completed in 1873.
+It was designed in the Gothic Revival style by Charles Amos Cummings and Willard T. Sears, while the campanile was designed by the architects Allen & Collens and added between 1935 and 1937.
 It was designated a National Historic Landmark in 1970 for its architectural significance as one of the finest High Victorian Gothic churches in New England.
 It is home to one of the oldest religious communities in the United States.

-History of the congregation
+History

-Established in 1669, Old South Church is one of the older religious communities in the United States.
-It was organized by Congregationalist dissenters from Boston's First Church.
-It was known as the Third Church (to distinguish it from the First and Second Congregational churches in the city).
+Established in 1669, Old South Church's congregation is one of the older religious communities in the United States.
+It was organized by Congregationalist dissenters from Boston's First Church, and it was known as the Third Church, to distinguish it from the First and Second Congregational churches in the city.
 The Third Church's congregation met first in their Cedar Meeting House (1670), then at the Old South Meeting House (1729) at the corner of Washington and Milk Streets in Boston.